microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/an-introduction-to-device-shadows-and-aws-lambda/README.md

   - Similarly to the `sendToCloud` function, this function also sends an MQTT message to the cloud.
 Instead of sending sensor data, it sends an update to the AWS Device Shadow Service with its current state

 We recommend the reader to take a quick look at `application_manager.c`, and, in particular, these functions, to get an overview of the existing functionality.

-Several edits will be made to the IoT boards' firmware throughout this tutorial.
-Fully edited versions of the MPLAB X projects are provided in the [edited_example_projects](edited_example_projects) folder in this repository, and the reader is encouraged to check these out if in doubt when following the tutorial.

 ## Implementing the Example Application